Spliomix/FitnessDatabase/README.md

 # FitnessDatabase

 A school project with an oracle db ,a webserver and a java programm wich simulate some datas.
-Some basic view is on : https://fitness-center.glitch.me/ but this is not connected with the db.
+Some basic view is on : https://fitness-center.glitch.me/ but this is not connected with the db and not really up to date.